jyan1999/Image-converter/README.md

 Image format converter with Pillow.
 Supports converting between common image formats (JPG,PNG,HEIC,etc.) Provides a simple GUI that supports drag-and-drop multiple files.

 ## How it works
-To use the converter, simply runs:
+To use the converter, simply run:

 ```bash
 $ python main.py